-Peyton’s arm strength is above average, while his accuracy is off the charts.
+Peyton’s arm strength was above average until the neck injury, while his accuracy is off the charts.
 He throws his share of wobblers, but most of his passes find their targets between the numbers and in stride.
 The touch he puts on the ball makes him a receiver’s best friend.

 Peyton won’t beat anyone in a sprint, but his pocket presence is excellent.
 This allows him to avoid sacks and buy extra time to let a receiver work his way open.
 Despite his lack of speed, Peyton’s footwork is textbook.
 So are his play fakes.
 Few quarterbacks in the game’s history have been able to fool defenses like he can.